 How to Remove Sediment

-First, turn off the breaker to an electric water heater or turn the gas valve knob to the “pilot” position on a gas heater.
+- First, turn off the breaker to an electric water heater or turn the gas valve knob to the “pilot” position on a gas heater.

-- Then shut off the cold-water intake and open the hot water faucets to let air in the line and fully drain the system.
-For further flushing instructions regarding your specific model, check your owners’ manual or manufacturer’s website, or ask a reliable plumber.
+- Then shut off the cold water intake and open the hot water faucets to let air in the line and fully drain the system.
+For further flushing instructions regarding your specific model, check your owners’ manual or manufacturer’s website.

-Drain the other end of the hose onto a light-colored patio or other area that won’t be damaged by the hot water but will allow you to see the water draining.
+- Drain the other end of the hose onto a light-colored patio or other area that won’t be damaged by the hot water, but will allow you to see the water draining.

 How to Treat Foul-Smelling Hot Water

-• You can save energy by lowering the water temperature in your heater most of the time.
+- Boil away bacteria.
+You can save energy by lowering the water temperature in your heater most of the time.
 However, raising the temperature to 160 degrees for a few hours and flushing the system will kill most bacteria.
 Before trying this, make sure your heater has a pressure release valve.
 Also check the owners’ manual or the manufacturer’s website to confirm that this solution is recommended for your system.
 Finally, keep children away from this potentially scalding, overheated water.

 Other Water Solutions